duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 ## 16. Good commit messages ##
 A little while ago I came across a great article on how to write a good commit message.
 Check it out here: [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)
-One rule that really stood out for me is, **“every good commit should be able to complete the following sentence”** **When applied, this commit will:** {{ "{{" }} YOUR COMMIT MESSAGE}}
+One rule that really stood out for me is, **"every good commit should be able to complete the following sentence"** **When applied, this commit will:** {{ "{{" }} YOUR COMMIT MESSAGE}}
 For example:
 – *When applied this commit will***Update README file**